QualiSystems/devguide_source/_reference/8.2.0/shellfoundry-intro.md

 **To create a Shell in offline mode:**

+Run this command from the directory that will contain the new Shell:

+{% highlight bash %}shellfoundry new <new-shell-name> --template local:<path-to-template’s-root-folder> {% endhighlight %}

+You can specify a URL to the Shell’s source code zip file on GitHub or the filesystem path containing the extracted source code (prefixed by `local:`).

 1) Download the Shell template’s zip package from its GitHub repository.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Downloading a Shell's ZIP]({{ site.baseurl}}/assets/download-shell-zip.png)